 I. Tracy in the Tech World

-Tracy: Hi, my name is Tracy Chow.
+Tracy: Hi, my name is Tracy Chou.
 I'm a software engineer diversity Advocate now a founder of a new startup working on combating online harassment.

 Lucia: Tracy is a graduate of Stanford university from 2011 to 2016.
 Tracy was a software engineer and tech lead at Pinterest.
 Alongside her engineering career, Tracy is most well known for her tech diversity activism.
 In 2013 she helped to kick off the wave of tech company diversity data disclosures with a medium post titled, where are the numbers.

 There have been times Tracy felt like she didn't belong in the world of tech either.
 She shares with us her experience working for the first time as an intern at Google.

 Tracy: I would first started working as I thought I didn't belong I thought there was something wrong with me that I didn't fit Stuff felt wrong, but I didn't know what it was.
 So I assumed that it was my problem had a lot of the impostor syndrome of feeling like I just somehow slipped through the cracks and I shouldn't be here and they made a mistake on my application.

 Some of my co-interns who are almost all male think there was a similar thinking that I was only there because.
 I was a girl or I didn't really deserve to be there but they were happy to be friends with me socially, but it really only came the next summer people are applying for internships.

 I got a Facebook internship the next summer.
 Facebook is still very small back then.
 So in total that you're they were only like 17 and turns so I got an offer but none of the Google interns that I had worked with got offers from Facebook and people made these comments like, "Why did Tracy get an offer," like with this implication that I did not deserve it, I was nowhere near as qualified as anybody else.
 They all felt like I was stupid.